dzieje-khorinis/DaedalusCompiler/docs/vm-and-engine-docs.md

 Instructions are similar to that one from classic x86 assembler.
 That numbers on the left from opcode are addresses with information where instruction is stored.
 If you look into **JumpIf** you should notice that argument address of jump is **41**, this is condition jump, when condition is equel  ( we will analyze later how VM check condition ) to **true** we make jump to `PushVar - symbol: 944...`.
 Maybe you wonder what means that number after `symbol:`, it's index of symbol, when we load symbols from DAT file their index is simply determined according to the order of reading, very simple.

 Let's take a look how works VM.
 To go through code we need pointer which tells where we are, it's called **program counter**, it's 32bit number( in ZenLib ).
 Counter is changing dynamically after traversing assembler code.
 Default behaviour of counter after executing instruction is to increment to next neighboring instruction.
-The exception is case when instruction is jump which I mentioned above.
+The exception is case when instruction is jump ( also call operation ) which I mentioned above.

 Another important thing is **stack**.
 Technically it's vector of **int**.
 Instruction which begin from **push** prefix, appends stack with new values, later **pop** operations can use that values and make for example some calculcation.
 Stack could be also used to invoke some external functions which are implemeneted in engine, in that case we need **push** to stack right arguments, external function will **pop** that values and use them.
 In general stack is created for communication purposes.